+Soon we travel 'over the sea to Skye' by the modern road bridge.
 The towering Cuillin Hills give Skye its breathtaking beauty.
 Considered by many to be amongst the finest hills in Britain the Cuillins present a vista that is simply unforgettable.

 The next part of our excursion is to the famed Trotternish Peninsula.
 From Portree we travel northwards to the little port of Uig from where ferries sail to the Outer Hebrides.
-At little Kilmuir there is a monument to Flora MacDonald who, famously, assisted Bonnie Prince Charlie escape from the troops that were hunting him by sailing him "over the sea to Skye" disguised as her maid.
+At little Kilmuir there is a monument to Flora MacDonald who, famously, assisted Bonnie Prince Charlie escape from the troops that were hunting him by sailing him 'over the sea to Skye' disguised as her maid.

 We'll stop to explore The Quiraing, a dramatic terrain formed by a massive landslide.
-Here you can walk through a landscape that dates from Jurassic times and as you do see if you can identify the rock formations whose descriptions are the "Needle", "Table" and "Prison".
-A short drive brings us to Kilt Rock, so named because the basalt columns of this rock fall to resemble the pleats of a kilt - it's well worth the effort to snap an "I was there" photograph!
+Here you can walk through a landscape that dates from Jurassic times and as you do see if you can identify the rock formations whose descriptions are the 'Needle', 'Table' and 'Prison'.
+A short drive brings us to Kilt Rock, so named because the basalt columns of this rock fall to resemble the pleats of a kilt - it's well worth the effort to snap an 'I was there' photograph!

-We follow the banks of the loch to Inverness, the Capital of the Highlands.
+Bustling Inverness is known as the Capital of the Highlands.
 On the outskirts of this fast growing city lies notorious Culloden Moor*.
 It was here in 1746 that Bonnie Prince Charlie's dreams of capturing the Crown for the Stuart dynasty came to a bloody end.
 His Jacobite army was routed by the Government troops under the command of the Duke of Cumberland.
 The aftermath was particularly brutal such that it changed life in the Highlands forever.

-Both Routes: Soon we pass remote Dalwhinnie then make our descent of the Drumochter Pass, which has linked the Highlands to the Lowlands since the earliest of times.
+Soon we pass remote Dalwhinnie then make our descent of the Drumochter Pass, which has linked the Highlands to the Lowlands since the earliest of times.